 NOTE 3—In the case of regulatory rules where the maximum transmit power for client devices is lower than the maximum transmit power for APs(#600), the regulatory client maximum transmit power advertised by the AP for client devices might be lower than the regulatory client maximum transmit power the AP is authorized to use for its own transmissions.

 If a non-AP STA that is a (#600)subordinate device per regulatory rules receives Transmit Power Envelope elements with Maximum Transmit Power Category subfields indicating (#600)a subordinate device, it may ignore any other received Transmit Power Envelope elements that indicate other values in the Maximum Transmit Power Category subfield.(#600)

+An SP only client that is associated to an indoor standard power AP that receives, from the AP, one Transmit Power Envelope element with the Maximum Transmit Power Category subfield indicating Default and with the Maximum Transmit Power Interpretation subfield indicating Regulatory client EIRP and another Transmit Power Envelope element with the Maximum Transmit Power Category subfield also indicating Default yet with the Maximum Transmit Power Interpretation subfield indicating Additional regulatory client EIRP shall comply with both elements.

+An SP only client that is associated to an indoor standard power AP that receives, from the AP, one Transmit Power Envelope element with the Maximum Transmit Power Category subfield indicating Default and with the Maximum Transmit Power Interpretation subfield indicating Regulatory client EIRP PSD and another Transmit Power Envelope element with the Maximum Transmit Power Category subfield also indicating Default yet with the Maximum Transmit Power Interpretation subfield indicating Additional regulatory client EIRP PSD shall comply with both elements.

+NOTE – The Transmit Power Envelope elements sent by an indoor standard power AP are insufficient for a client that is not an SP only client to determine its regulatory maximum power level; rather the client uses the regulatory maximum transmit power for the channel in the current regulatory domain known by the client from other sources following 11.7.5 (Specification of regulatory and local maximum transmit power levels) and 11.7.6 (Transmit power selection).

 Part I: Changes for Option D (Composite APs send TPE at LPI for LPI clients then an Additional TPE for SP clients)